Is your favorite brand of ammo out of stock and you’re wondering what to buy instead?

-If you’re looking for another brand because your preferred flavor isn’t available, or you just want an idea of which brands suck and which ones don’t, here’s an overview of the best ammo brands around.
+If you’re looking for another brand because your preferred flavor isn’t available, or you just want an idea of which brands work, here’s an overview of the best ammo brands around.

-Just because something isn’t on this list doesn’t mean it isn’t good ammo, it may just mean it’s a little overpriced, hard to get a hold of, or ya know… maybe it sucks.
-Still, there’s plenty of good ammo out there.
+Note: just because something isn’t on this list doesn’t mean it isn’t good ammo.
+It may just mean it’s a little overpriced or hard to get a hold of.
+There’s plenty of good ammo out there.

 But the best is right here.

-Ed. note: This isn’t in order of best to worst–just the order we felt like typing it in.
+Also, before you come for us in the comments…this isn’t in order of best to worst — just the order we felt like typing it in.
 We know you like Hornady best, but please be gentle in the comments.
 We have feelings, too. <3

 And yes…almost everything is sold out but stock is slowly trickling in…

 1. Federal Premium

 This company has been around in one form or another since the 1920s.
 And Federal Premium Ammunition has become one of the premier ammunition manufacturers during that time.